EDUCATION AND OUTREACH

 - Social media

-- On site programs.
-Over the years these have included open houses, custom guided tours, public hiking programs, and lecture series.
+- On site programs such as open houses, custom guided tours, public hiking programs and lecture series

-- Friendly Presence = while working at or hiking in the park, we often help lost hikers, share park history to visitors with questions, gently remind visitors of park best practices, pick up trash, keep and eye on thing, report problems.
+- Friendly presence - while working at or hiking in the park, we often help lost hikers, share park history to visitors with questions, gently remind visitors of park best practices, pick up trash, keep an eye on things, report problems.